sambowyer/pitchcontrol/README.md

 ## CS Project 2020-21 (3rd Year 40-credit module)
 ### (A pitch detection and shifting program/library)

 A command-line program providing a range of pitch detection algorithms with pitch shifting capability.
-Although the project can be thought of as a library, a command -ine interface is available (using [pitchControl.py](pitchControl.py)) for some of the more important use cases.
+Although the project can be thought of as a library, a command-line interface is available (using [pitchControl.py](pitchControl.py)) for some of the more important use cases.

 ### Requirements (all available with pip)
 - numpy